-In this tutorial, we'll be taking a look at how to scrape YellowPages.com - an online directory of various US-based businesses.
+In this tutorial, we'll explain how to scrape Yellowpages - an online directory of various US-based businesses.

 In this tutorial, we'll be using Python to scrape all of that business and review information.
+We'll also apply a few HTML parsing tricks to extract the data from its pages effectively.
 Let's dive in!

 $ pip install httpx parsel loguru

-Alternatively, feel free to swap httpx out with any other HTTP client package such as requests as we'll only need basic HTTP functions which are almost interchangeable in every library.
-As for, parsel, another great alternative is beautifulsoup package or anything that supports CSS selectors which is what we'll be using in this tutorial.
+Alternatively, feel free to swap httpx out with any other HTTP client package such as requests.
+As for, parsel, another great alternative is beautifulsoup.

-We can see that when we submit a search request YellowPages takes us to a new url containing pages of results.
-Let's see how we can scrape this.
+We can see that upon submitting we submit a search request, YellowPages redirects us to a new URL containing pages of results.
+Let's scrape these results in the following section.

 import asyncio